Statement of Calling

 Get Involved?

 Find your way to become part of the life of our congregation!
 Outreach ministries, Bible study, music, and fellowship activities may be meaningful to you.
-Please talk to one of the pastors about ways to get involved or visit our Ministries page.
+Please talk to Pastor Chad or one of the Elders about ways to get involved or visit our Ministries page.

 Children

 Children are always welcome at MCCC!
-If desired, there is a nursery downstairs for the little ones.
+If desired, there is a nursery upstairs for the little ones.
 For Kindergarten - 4th grade kids, there is Sunday School right after Worship's Children's Moment.
-We have 5th-8th Grade (Chi Rho) and 9th-12th Grade (CYF) Youth Groups.
+We have 5th-8th Grade (Chi Rho) and 9th-12th Grade (CYF) Youth Groups that meet during the week during the school year.